kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	Add that you cannot remove main effects if their interactions are used in the model.
 See Fox book on this point also.

-	Remove the use of the qq-plot to assess significance: misleading.
+	Remove the use of the q-q plot to assess significance: misleading.
 See how Minitab draws its line of significance.
 	Rather use standardized error (effect / SE), if there are degrees of freedom available.

 	RSM: show how you decide when to switch to CCD designs.